kingsleycj/kingsleycj/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working at [PMT.ng](www.pmt.ng) ...
+- 🔭 I’m currently working at [PMT.ng](www.pmt.ng)
-- 🌱 I’m currently learning: javascript...
+- 🌱 I’m currently learning Software Development
-- 👯 I’m looking to collaborate on interesting projects...
+- 👯 I’m looking to collaborate on interesting projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Backend Development
-- 💬 Ask me about: Frontend Development...
+- 💬 Ask me about: Frontend Development
-- 📫 How to reach me: [LinkedIn](www.linkedin.com/in/kingsleycj20)  ...
+- 📫 How to reach me: [LinkedIn](www.linkedin.com/in/kingsleycj20) and [Twitter](@Kingsleycj8)
-- 😄 Pronouns: He / Him...
+- 😄 Pronouns: He / Him
-- ⚡ Fun fact: The human body literally glows. ...
+- ⚡ Fun fact: The human body literally glows.
+Lol..
+I'm sure you didn't know